-And, if you have a business that crosses borders, like retail, consulting, digital marketing, or any other international trade your chances of account closure are even higher.
+If you have a business that crosses borders, like retail, consulting, digital marketing, or any other international trade your chances of the bank closing your bank account are even higher.

-Having an account shut down (or frozen) can be disastrous for a business…
+Having an account shut down (or frozen) when the bank is shutting down bank accounts can be disastrous for a business.

 One day, you wake up and find that you can no longer send or receive payments.
-You can’t pay your staff.
-You can’t pay off your credit cards.
+You can’t pay your staff or your credit cards.
 You can’t receive money from clients.
-You’re money, in and out, is completely frozen.
+You’re money, in and out, is frozen.

 If you’re a business owner or entrepreneur, just thinking about the threat of losing access to your money is enough to make your palms start sweating.